adobe-research/EntitySeg-Dataset/README.md

 The dataset annotations can be downloaded [here](https://github.com/adobe-research/EntitySeg-Dataset/releases/tag/v1.0).

 ## Download images
 Images can be downloaded through the image source entries and/or URLs that we provide in `url.json`.
-Alternatively, you may obtain the images which are pre-downloaded based `url.json` from an [independent source](https://github.com/qqlu1992/Adobe_EntitySeg).
+Alternatively, you may obtain the images which are pre-downloaded based on `url.json` from an [independent source](https://github.com/qqlu1992/Adobe_EntitySeg).
 Please note that we do not own the images.
 You should check the original licenses of the images before using them.
 Any use of the images are at your own discretion and risk.

 ## Citation
 Please cite our ICCV2023 paper if you use the EntitySeg dataset in your work.